Fire and rescue services

 If you're a victim of violent crime, including rape, go to the doctor or a hospital straight away.
 HIV/AIDS is common in Gabon.

-Public protests and events that draw large groups of people can turn violent.
+Public protests and events that draw large groups of people may occur with little warning and can turn violent.
 Demonstrations are more common in Libreville and Port Gentil.

 To protect yourself during periods of unrest: